S3-working-group/s3-practical-guide/docs/all.md

 -   may be permanent or temporary
 -   may be <a href="glossary.html#entry-self-organization" class="glossary-tooltip" data-toggle="tooltip" title="Self-Organization: Any activity or process through which people organize work.
 Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
 In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organizing</a>
--   is responsible for its own development and its body of <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>
+-   is responsible for its own development and its body of <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>

 -   **semi-autonomous:**
     -   A circle's members act within the constraints of their <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domain</a>.